 Magnesium aids in the absorption of calcium.
 It also assists with activating many of the B vitamins.
 Magnesium makes teeth harder, helps to build strong enamel for your teeth and helps prevent the formation of cavities.

 Zinc helps to control plaque, reduce halitosis and inhibit the formation of tartar along the gum line.

 Iron helps to prevent mouth sores and tongue inflammation.
 It transports oxygen throughout the body which helps prevents infections and build up of bacteria in the mouth.

-Eating a nutrient rich diet made up of whole foods is a healthy way to consume vitamins and minerals that will benefit your mouth and teeth.
+Eating a nutrient-rich diet made up of whole foods is a healthy way to consume vitamins and minerals that will benefit your mouth and teeth.
 If you feel that your diet is not providing enough vitamins and minerals then supplementation can also be considered.
-If you have questions about vitamins and minerals and your oral health, be sure to speak with your Burnaby Dentist at your dental appointment.